 Neonatal seizures: Closing the knowledge and treatment gap

-Note: The ILAE Task Force on Neonatal Seizures has developed a modification of the 2017 ILAE Classification of Seizures and Epilepsies that is specific to neonates.
-The Neonatal Seizure Classification is open to public review and comments until October 15.
+Update: In February 2021, the ILAE Task Force on Neonatal Seizures published a modification of the 2017 ILAE Classification of Seizures and Epilepsies that is specific to neonates: The ILAE classification of seizures and the epilepsies: Modification for seizures in the neonate

 Seizures are more common during the neonatal period than any other time in life, occurring in 2 to 3 neonates per 1,000.
 Incidence is even higher in preterm infants, with some studies finding rates of up to 130 per 1,000.

 Despite their frequency, the topic as a focus of research “is so neglected,” said Ronit Pressler, UCL Institute of Child Health & Great Ormond Street Hospital, UK.
 Pressler gave a presentation on neonatal seizures as part of the Chairs’ Symposium at the 13th European Congress on Epileptology (Aug.
 26-30) in Vienna.

 Most neonatal seizures occur during the first 24 hours after birth, and are most often caused by something other than epilepsy.
 The most common cause is hypoxia, a loss of the oxygen supply to the brain.
 In premature infants, the seizures are often due to cerebrovascular hemorrhage or infarction.
 Other causes include brain malformations, infections, genetic syndromes and metabolic issues.

 The cause of the seizures determines the prognosis, as well as the treatment strategy.

 Diagnosis requires EEG

 Diagnosis is difficult due to the seizures’ subtlety, Pressler said.
 Some normal infant movements may be misdiagnosed as seizures, while some seizures are overlooked as normal movements.
 As a result, using only clinical observations to diagnose neonatal seizures may be no more accurate than a coin flip.